openstack/python-openstackclient/doc/source/cli/command-objects/flavor.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option:: --description <description>

+    Description to add for this flavor

 .. _flavor_create-flavor-name:
 .. describe:: <flavor-name>